 - a.
-Finance continuing to build a strong financial framework for MST by: - i.
-Setting up the finances of the Trust so that there is a sustainable central services team budget - ii.
+Finance continuing to build a strong financial framework for MST by: - Setting up the finances of the Trust so that there is a sustainable Executive Services Team budget - ii.
 Building the finance team to cope with MAT growth - iii.
 Maximising financial resources through investment - iv.
-Harmonising systems between schools within the Trust. - b.
+Harmonising systems between schools within the Trust - b.
 Governance reviewing and strengthening governance to keep pace with growth: - i.
 Embedding a new governance structure appropriate for a medium sized Trust, with a continuing focus on DEI - ii.
 Developing a strategy for growth - iii.
 Reviewing governance practice, including evaluation, training and board packs. - c.
 Human Resources improving HR services across the Trust and promoting a healthy and inspiring workplace culture by: - i.
 Improving HR practice across the Trust's team of business partners - ii.
 Developing the talent pipeline of leaders amongst teaching and support staff with a focus on improving diversity and closing pay gaps - iii.
 Resolving issues of staff absence and turnover through better evaluation of workplace culture - iv.
 Learning from the best examples of current working practice in people management and implementing that learning.

 - d.
-ICT and asset management developing an effective Trust-wide, school-based ICT service that supports digital learning by: - i.
-Reviewing IT technical provision across the Trust and building new leadership capacity - ii.
+ICT and asset management developing an effective Trust-wide, school-based ICT service that supports digital learning by: - Reviewing IT technical provision across the Trust and building new leadership capacity - ii.
 Assessing all digital assets across the Trust and creating a development plan focused on refreshment, sufficiency and new technologies - iii.
-Building an effective support service for digital learning. - e.
+Building an effective support service for digital learning - e.
 Marketing and communications building Mulberry's identity as a community partner within east London and more widely as an entrepreneurial system leader by: - i.
 Building identity across MST schools through websites, a suite of documents and films and front of house conventions for public face - ii.
 Building a collective of on site specialists, one in each school, to manage communications - iii.
 Learning from highly effective MATs what strategies and activity they use to build national presence - iv.
-Developing a strategy for drawing together friends of Mulberry to involve them in the work of the Mulberry Schools Foundation. - f.
+Developing a strategy for drawing together friends of Mulberry to involve them in the work of the Mulberry Schools Foundation - f.
 Estates creating and implementing an effective plan for premises management and capital development - i.
 Completing new builds Wood Wharf and Mulberry London Dock - ii.
 Preparing for PFI hand-back at Stepney Green 2027 and Mulberry School for Girls 2029 - iii.
-Creating a five year capital development plan.
+Creating a five year capital development plan, funded through SCA (School Conditions Allocation) - iv.
+Establishing a consistent approach to premises management that ensures statutory compliance